Yudhishthirsh/Twitter_Tweets---Hashtag_Scraper/README.md

          For Mac os: python3 Twitter_hashtag.py

-7) The outputfile of the scraped records is generated inside scraperSkeleton(outer) folder having random name which has nomenclature as given below.
+7) The outputfile of the scraped records is generated inside Twitter folder having random name which has nomenclature as given below for Tweets scraping.

      Output File name exaample : 20230518142546cfzl3.csv,